terra-campaigns/arrival/campaign/part02/chap013.md

 		- Deal with Cagoth - get rid of the Ngar'tho or make Danaska and her minions get lost.
 And he will tell how to get to the library
 		- Deal with Danaska - steal Cagoth-ze ring and she will tell where Gaelira is.
 		- Deal with Lasbascilag - ([read thoughts](http://dnd5e.wikidot.com/spell:detect-thoughts) PCs roll save) set him free and he will tell them: where Galiera is, what the stone is, how to kill the purple evil, why the Void is so dark, how to find the library, how to save the angel hound.
 Choose 3 of these secrets (can be convinced to tell more).

+Some foreshadowing on Imortra and Gellert and the cult to the 'tho?

 ## Information pool